Realmuto, Phils rally past Astros in 10 to open World Series

 Baker saw it happen again this time as manager of the Astros, by the same 6-5 final score.

 The 106-win Astros hadn’t lost to anyone since Philadelphia beat them on Oct.
-3 to clinch a wild-card spot as a third-place team.
+3 behind Aaron Nola to clinch a wild-card spot as a third-place team and earn its first playoff trip in 11 years.

 Houston raced out to a big lead thanks in large part to Tucker’s two homers.
 But the Phillies stormed back as Verlander again struggled in the World Series.